List of Child's Play characters: Grace Poole

+Grant Collins

+(played by Jackson Kelly) - President Collins' eldest son.
+A lonely, social media-obsessed teen, Grant forms a relationship with Lexy when she reaches out to him to help find her sister and, unbeknownst to him, gain access to the White House to stop Chucky.
+Appears in the TV series.

 H

 Harold Whitehurst

 (played by Dean Jacobson) - Andy's cowardly friend and roommate at Kent Military Academy.
 Harold courageously sacrifices his own life by jumping on a live grenade Chucky set off to prevent it from injuring other cadets.
 His death greatly upsets both his crush and Andy.
 Appears in Child's Play 3.

 Howard Fitzwater

 (played by Alexis Arquette) - Also known as Damien Baylock.
 Howard was dating Tiffany at the time she acquired Chucky's remains and resurrected him.
 Chucky kills Howard by smothering him with a pillow after ripping off his lip piercings.
 Appears in Bride of Chucky.

 I

 Ian

 (played by Brennan Elliott) - Brother-in-law to Nica.
 Ian visits Nica after the death of Sarah.
 He is killed when Chucky slices off his jaw with an ax.
 Appears in Curse of Chucky.

 Ivers

-(played by Donna Eskra) - is a student at the Kent Military school, and best friend of Kristen De Silva.
+(played by Donna Eskra) - is a student at the Kent Military School, and best friend of Kristen De Silva.
 Appears in Child's Play 3.